armory/documentation/_admin_guides/integration_test_pipelines.md

 ![integration test pipeline](/images/Image 2018-04-05 at 9.25.12 PM.png)

-For each stage in the pipeline we're just calling other pipelines that contain the real functionality.
+For each stage in the pipeline, we're calling other pipelines that contain the real functionality.
 This essentially makes the master pipeline your "test suite runner" and reports failures.

 ![](/images/Image 2018-04-06 at 11.32.51 AM.png)